zcaceres/claude-stacked-prs/README.md

 ## Why this exists

-I'm a Neanderthal who still wants to read the code I merge.
-But agent PRs are too big — they drive me crazy.
+Agent PRs are too big.

 With "accept all" and "auto mode," a single task touches dozens of files and edits hundreds or thousands of lines.
-It'll only get faster and more autonomous from here.

-I've found a way to help: a hook that nags Claude to commit once it has finished a logical unit of work.
+This hook nags Claude to commit once it has finished a logical unit of work.
 (I call the pattern an *AI behavioral nudge*.)

 Any time it changes a file, the hook reads the diff and says *"Hey Claude, you've edited X lines in Y files — sure it's not time for a commit?"* Left open-ended, Claude proposes a slice back to me: "I think we can ship {some change} as one unit."

-When I approve, a skill calls [Graphite](https://graphite.dev) to land it as a focused, stacked PR.
+When approved, a skill calls [Graphite](https://graphite.dev) to land it as a focused, stacked PR.

 ## Install